julsraemy/phd/src/thesis.md

 schemaType: "Thesis"
 place: "Basel, Switzerland"
 university: "University of Basel"
-date: "2024-08-05"
+date: "2024-11-18"
 doi: ""
 permalink: "/thesis.html"
 ---

 # Linked Open Usable Data for Cultural Heritage: Perspectives on Community Practices and Semantic Interoperability

-PhD Thesis in Digital Humanities affiliated with the Graduate School of Social Sciences' (G3S) doctoral programme.
+PhD in Digital Humanities, completed as part of the Graduate School of Social Sciences' (G3S) doctoral programme.
+The thesis was successfully defended on 18 November 2024, receiving an overall grade of _insigni cum laude_ (5.4 / 6).

 PDF Version (e-dissertation) on the University of Basel's repository: (...)

-- Submitted on 5 August 2024
-- Defence scheduled for 18 November 2024

 ##### Author